Waifuverse/WaifuSDK/README.md

 ![unityInstallSelection](/DocImg/AddModulesPackages.png)
 4. Download and Install **Blender** from the Blender website: [https://www.blender.org/download/](https://www.blender.org/download/)
 5. Download the **Cats Blender** plugin from the Github repository: [https://github.com/absolute-quantum/cats-blender-plugin](https://github.com/absolute-quantum/cats-blender-plugin)
-6. Download or clone the **WaifuSDK** from the Github repository: [https://github.com/Waifuverse/WaifuSDK](https://github.com/Waifuverse/WaifuSDK)
+6. Download or clone the **WaifuSDK** from the Github repository: [https://github.com/Waifuverse/WaifuSDK](https://github.com/Waifuverse/WaifuSDK) YOU ARE HERE

 **Formatting a MMD Model for the Waifuverse**